microsoft/pf-azuredb/README.md

 This will generate a tool package "pf-azuredb-<version>.tar.gz" and associated whl file inside the "dist" folder.

-To install the packate in your python environment, please use the following command.
+To install the package in your python environment, please use the following command.
 Note to replace version with the actual version.

 ```
 pip install .\dist\pf_azuredb-<version>-py3-none-any.whl --force-reinstall